CONSTITUTION & BY-LAWS

 Article IV – Officers

 - Duties of the President.
-The President shall preside at all meetings of the Society and exercise general supervision over the activities of the Society; shall have authority to appoint and remove committee chairpersons with ratification of the membership; shall have authority to call special meetings; shall be ex-officio member of all standing committees and shall provide the second signature on checks along with the Treasurer.
+The President shall preside at all meetings of the Society and exercise general supervision over the activities of the Society; shall have authority to appoint and remove committee chairpersons with the ratification of the membership; shall have authority to call special meetings; shall be an ex-officio member of all standing committees and shall provide the second signature on checks along with the Treasurer.

 - Duties of the Vice President.
 The Vice President shall assume the duties of the President in his absence and shall assist in the duties of the President at his direction.

 - Duties of the Treasurer.
-The Treasurer shall keep a record of all financial transactions in a manner approved by the Board and concurrent with accepted accounting procedures; shall be responsible for the collection of all monies due to the Society; shall notify members when dues are delinquent; shall keep a record of all requests and authorizations for payment; shall make payments from the general treasury upon authorization of the Board; shall keep charge of the Society bank account; and shall give a complete financial report annually.
+The Treasurer shall keep a record of all financial transactions in a manner approved by the Board and concurrent with accepted accounting procedures; shall be responsible for the collection of all monies due to the Society; shall notify members when dues are delinquent; shall keep a record of all requests and authorizations for payment; shall make payments from the general treasury upon authorization of the Board; shall keep charge of the Society bank account, and shall give a complete financial report annually.
 Checks shall be written by the Treasurer and signed by both the Treasurer and the President.
 Books of the Treasurer may be audited at the end of each fiscal year, at the discretion of the Board.
 The treasurer shall notify the membership chairman of dues received and shall be responsible for preparing the annual operating budget to be presented to the Board at the January budget meeting.
 All requests for general funds, or reimbursements of expenses, shall be submitted to the board for approval.

 - Duties of the Secretary.
 The Secretary shall keep a record of all minutes of the Society’s regular and business meetings, and shall publish the minutes in the Society newsletter.